How can we design a user-friendly tool for special collections?

 User Definition

-In a 40-minute discussion, I engaged the Special Collections team, asking them to tell me about their experiences engaging with visitors and fielding help desk inquiries.
-What were their common questions?
+In a 40-minute discussion, I engaged the Special Collections team, asking them to tell me about their experiences engaging with visitors.
+Who did they serve?
 How did they initiate contact?
 What were they hoping to achieve?
 What challenges did they face when serving their audiences, if any?

-From our conversation, we identified two primary audiences: Researchers and Recreational Visitors
+From our conversation, we identified three distinct audiences: Researchers, Recreational Visitors, and Educators

 I tested the belief that visitors were not finding information.
 Using Google's analytics tool, I noted that visitors were indeed finding these pages, but only engaging in a limited amount of content in the section.
 Based on the content being explored, we translated this audience behavior into questions the audience was hoping to answer.